haleemur/sql-style-guide/sql_style_guide.md

     ELSE 'company-domain' END domain_type

 Even though it is common to put all the conditions in the same line, it is much more readable if broken up into multiple lines.

 ## Variables, Column & Table Names

+### Usage in queries

+* Alias long table names.
+* Specify the table alias (or full name) when referring to columns.
+This avoids future name collisions when more joins are added, and makes diffs easier to read.
+* Aliases are meant to be short & descriptive (3 ~ 5 characters is good, IMO).
+* 1 letter aliases are to be avoided in committed code.
-Keep them short and descriptive.
-For one off code that is not being committed to a repository, the following is okay.
+* For a one off query that is not being committed to a repository, the following is okay.

+### BAD

+    SELECT
+        user_id
+      , COUNT(id) bookings
+    FROM reservation
+    WHERE _dump IS NULL
+      AND complete = TRUE
+      AND created_at >= '2016-01-01'

+Adding a join would likely confuse the database due to field name collisions.
+Its common for tables to have `id`, `user_id` and `created_at` column names.

 ### Good Sometimes